 You can do big things with small changes

 I made a lot of rookie mistakes, had a bunch of bad ideas, took a bunch of u-turns and had to get back on the wagon.
 And then, last November, this happened:

-Over the course of 2 years I went from someone who was terrified to run for 20 mindsets to someone who successfully (if slowly) ran for 2 hours, 31 minutes and 34 seconds.
+Over the course of 2 years I went from someone who was terrified to run for 20 minutes to someone who successfully (if slowly) ran for 2 hours, 31 minutes and 34 seconds.
 And I got there one day, one choice, one action at a time.

 What do you want?

 So, what do you really want to do?
 Now answer this one question:

 What is One Thing that I can do today that takes me closer to my goal/dream?

 Then do that thing.
 TODAY.
 Do that for a two weeks and then we’ll reassess.
 Sound good?